maikeschmidt/msg_coreg/README.md

 Recommended when you already have an experimentally defined sensor layout and want to run simulations in the same coordinate system as recorded data.

-This script also includes a **source position sensitivity analysis** section which generates 18 shifted versions of the spinal cord source model (±2, ±4, and ±6 mm independently along X, Y, and Z) plus the original, producing 19 geometry `.mat` files ready for BEM leadfield computation in `msg_fwd`.
-This is used to assess how sensitive forward solutions are to small uncertainties in spinal cord source localisation.
+**Optional sensitivity analysis sections** (at the end of the script):

+**Source position sensitivity** — generates 19 geometry files (1 original
++ 18 shifted) with source positions translated by ±2, ±4, and ±6 mm
+independently along X, Y, and Z. The meshes and sensor array are identical across all configurations.

 The 19 geometry files produced are: geometries_original.mat